deniztotuk/Group-2---Arabidopsis/README.md

   labs(title = "Allele Frequency Histogram for BZD Population", x = "Allele Frequency", y = "F
 ```
 # Phylogenetic Analysis Using Splits Tree
 This script describes how to run the SplitsTree software for phylogenetic analysis using a shell script.
+Script is created by Kavithi Jayasundara.
 ```bash
 #!/bin/bash
 # Command to run SplitsTree